bcronje/docs/docs/getting-started/installation.md

     <small>Requires at least OSX 10.10 (Yosemite).</small>

-    1. Install the [homebrew package manager](https://brew.sh/) if you don't already have it.
+    1. Install the [Homebrew Package Manager](https://brew.sh/) if you don't already have it

-    2. Install Enclave
-    ```bash
+    2. Install Enclave, you will likely be prompted to provide local credentials.

             brew install enclave
-    ```
-    You will likely be prompted to provide local credentials.

-    1. Once installed, enrol your system with your Enclave Organisation
+    3. Once installed, enrol your system with your Enclave Organisation
-    ```bash

             sudo enclave enrol

-    ```
-    Provide the `Quick Start Key` from your account to complete the installation.
+    Provide the `Quick Start Key` from your account to complete the installation

 === "Linux"